Ticonn hi vis class 2 safety review: Ticonn Hi Vis Class 2 Safety T Shirt Pocket Review

 Is TICONN a good brand for hi-vis gear?

-TICONN is a value-tier safety brand with one of the strongest price-to-spec ratios in hi-vis — we stock its hoodies, bombers, rainwear, and shirts across our high-visibility catalog, and its Class 3 claims have been consistent across the line.
+TICONN is a value-tier safety brand with one of the strongest price-to-spec ratios in hi-vis — we cover its hoodies, bombers, rainwear, and shirts across our high-visibility catalog, and its Class 3 claims have been consistent across the line.

 What's the difference between the fluorescent fabric and the reflective tape?